BeauJoh/thesis/source/11-chapter-3-ode.md

 ###Future Work

 We plan to complete analysis of the remaining benchmarks in the suite for multiple problem sizes.
-In addition to comparing performance between devices, we would also like to develop some notion of `ideal` performance for each combination of benchmark and device, which would guide efforts to improve performance portability.
+In addition to comparing performance between devices, we would also like to develop some notion of "ideal" performance for each combination of benchmark and device, which would guide efforts to improve performance portability.
 Additional architectures such as FPGA, DSP and Radeon Open Compute based APUs -- which further breaks down the walls between the CPU and GPU -- will be considered.

 Each OpenCL kernel presented in this paper has been inspected using the Architecture Independent Workload Characterization (AIWC).